 Proper storage is essential to extend the shelf life of non-alcoholic beer.
 Here are some tips to store non-alcoholic beer:

-- Store non-alcoholic beer in a cool and dark place.
+- Store non-alcoholic beer in the refrigerator or in a cool and dark place.
 Exposure to heat and light can cause the beer to spoil.

 - Keep the beer away from strong odors as it can absorb the smell and affect the taste.